Water Meter Gateway

 Setup page

 The /setup endpoint is the Gateway's management console.
-From a single page you point it at a PC ingest service, toggle MySQL recording on or off, set the timezone, change the protocol on any remote node over the mesh, set the default meter, clear a node's database, ping or reboot a wedged node, run per-field queries to recover edge-of-range nodes, and schedule the daily "By Node" email, all without leaving the gateway's web UI.
+From a single page you point it at a PC ingest service, toggle MySQL recording on or off, pin a fixed/static WiFi IP (or leave it on DHCP), set the timezone, change the protocol on any remote node over the mesh, set the default meter, clear a node's database, ping or reboot a wedged node, run per-field queries to recover edge-of-range nodes, and schedule the daily "By Node" email, all without leaving the gateway's web UI.

-http://<gateway-ip>/setup · the Database Host card houses the new Record to Database checkbox · sensitive values maskedSample "By Node" email
+http://<gateway-ip>/setup · the Accepted Nodes card pins which node IDs the gateway records; the WiFi IP Address card pins a fixed station IP; the Database Host card houses the Record to Database toggle · sensitive values maskedSample "By Node" email

 Every morning the Gateway sends each recipient a short usage summary, one line per Node showing the latest reading from that Node's default meter, plus daily and monthly volume.
 Recipients receive the same content directly in their inbox, no login required.